 Sushi and sashimi provide the opportunity to experience the true essence of fish, from cooked and familiar to raw and exotic.
 Subtly flavored noodle dishes such as udon, soba and ramen make a hearty comfort meal.
 Tempura cuisine is a deep-fried delight, while teriyaki and hibachi dishes show that the Japanese have mastered the art of the grill.

-Although sake, or rice wine, is the authentic partner for Japanese cuisine, grape-based wines are excellent choices as well.
+Although sake, or rice wine, is the authentic partner for Japanese cuisine, feel free to check out some other wines.
 Let’s explore!

 However, the strong flavors of Gewürztraminer are not for everyone.
-Often, sushi and sashimi are served as an assorted platter, combining many tastes and flavors.
+Sushi and sashimi, served often as an assorted platter, combines many tastes and flavors.
 An aromatic off-dry Riesling or a young Sauvignon Blanc is perfect for a combo platter.
 A Sauvignon Blanc from New Zealand complements sashimi and simple sushi rolls.

-If grilling is your choice, then teriyaki or hibachi dishes will satisfy with offerings of beef, pork, chicken, fish or vegetables.
-Hibachi cooking is done on an iron grill with light seasoning and served with dipping sauces.
+If grilling is your choice, try teriyaki or hibachi dishes with beef, pork, chicken, fish or vegetables.
+Hibachi cooking uses an iron grill with light seasoning and served with dipping sauces.
 Teriyaki is all about the sauce.
 Translated as “glossy grilled,” teriyaki involves continuously basting the meat throughout the grilling process.

-Depending on what you order, the full gamut of the wine list is in play for these dishes.
+The full gamut of the wine list is in play for these dishes, depending on what you order.
 Bold red Zinfandels and Cabernets are great with beef dishes.
 Medium-bodied reds such as Merlot or Malbec pair well with pork, while lighter reds such as Pinot Noir and most dry whites will do just fine with fish or vegetables.

 So the next time you visit a Japanese restaurant, put down the sake cup, pick up a wine glass and enjoy!